 Class Critiques

 Do you or students ever critique items during class?
-It’s possible to use the annotation monitor in combination with virtual whiteboard or PowerPoint to highlight, circle, draw, or write on any item being reviewed, whether it’s a poem, artwork, architectural plan, or even a circuit diagram.
-Students could even be asked to critique a work as part of a presentation, and annotations can be saved if a copy is needed
+It’s possible to use the annotation monitor in combination with a virtual whiteboard or PowerPoint to highlight, circle, draw, or write on any item being reviewed, whether it’s a poem, artwork, architectural plan, or even a circuit diagram.
+Students could even be asked to critique a work as part of a presentation, and annotations can be saved if a copy is needed.

 Class Collaborations